 The first time you visit, you will:

-- Register for a Special Collections account and agree to the rules of use here.
+- Register for a Special Collections Request System account and agree to the rules of use.

 - Present a valid photo ID verifying your address (a valid William & Mary ID is acceptable from current students, faculty, and staff).

-- Have your picture taken for your Special Collections user account.
+- Have your picture taken for your Special Collections Request System account.

 You will be asked to update your information annually, so that our records remain current.
-On each visit, you will also sign the guest register at the Special Collections reception desk whether it is your first or fifteenth visit of the year and login to your Special Collections user account.
+On each visit, you will need to check in at our Special Collections reception desk whether it is your first or fifteenth visit of the year for us to verify that your Special Collections user account information is remains accurate and up-to-date.

 User Registration and Access to William & Mary Libraries' Special Collections

 The Special Collections Research Center is open to all researchers.
 Our rare books, manuscripts and university archives may only be accessed in the Special Collections reading room.
 All users need to be registered in order to request and use material.
-First-time users can create an account by following the instructions below.
+First-time users can create a Special Collections Request System account by following the instructions below.

-Once you have created your Special Collections account, you will be able to:
+Once you have created your account, you will be able to:

 - Request materials onsite or remotely before your visit to assure accurate and prompt service.